ahmedriza/parquet-to-clickhouse-schema/README.md

           Print help
 ```

-For example, if we have a Parquet file "/tmp/p.parquet" and want to generate the Clickhouse schema
+For example, if we have a Parquet file `/tmp/p.parquet` and want to generate the Clickhouse schema
-to a file named "/tmp/clickhouse_schema.sql" for a table named "Sales" with primary key "id",
+to a file named `/tmp/clickhouse_schema.sql` for a table named `Sales` with primary key `id`,
 run as follows:

 ```